OpenRefine/openrefine.org/docs/manual/installing.md

 </TabItem>
 <TabItem value="mac">

+:::caution
-:::caution First, ensure that you have already followed and completed the install steps above, otherwise you will get an error about a read-only volume when editing the `Info.plist` file following the next steps.
+Before proceeding, double-check that you've completed the installation steps outlined above.
+Skipping those steps may result in an error about a read-only volume when you try to edit the `Info.plist` file in the next steps.
 :::

 If you have downloaded the `.dmg` package and you start OpenRefine by double-clicking on it: